 Check animals for illness or injury and treat accordingly.
 Do not ship until cattle are healthy, and always establish that drug withdrawal periods have been followed.
 Refer to Animal Treatment Record or Group Treatment Record if withdrawal is in question.
 Always sort cattle as appropriate by weight, type and quality.
-If cattle are not fit for regular transport, consider transporting animals under the compromised animal guideline.
+Cattle unfit for standard transport must be moved following the Animal Health Act guidelines if transported off the property.